Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Problem Formulation

-For each CAV $i\in\mathcal{N}(t)$ traveling inside the control zone, we formulate the following optimal control problem
+For each CAV $i\in\mathcal{N}(t)$, { $t\in [t_i^0, t_i^m]$}, traveling inside the control zone, we formulate the following optimal control problem

-Here, we consider the $L^2$-norm of the control input, i.e., $\frac{1}{2}u_i^2(t),$ as the cost function so that transient engine operation is minimized which directly leads to minimization of fuel consumption \cite{Malikopoulos2017}.
-Note that we do not explicitly include the lateral \eqref{eq:lateral_constraint} and rear-end \eqref{eq:rearend_constraint} safety constraints.
+where we consider the $L^2$-norm of the control input, i.e., {$u_i^2(t),$ as the cost function.
+By minimizing transient engine operation, we have direct benefits in fuel consumption in conventional vehicles (vehicles with internal combustion engines)}; see \cite{Malikopoulos2017}.
+Note that we do not explicitly include the lateral \eqref{eq:lateral_constraint} and rear-end \eqref{eq:rearend_constraint} safety constraints {in \eqref{eq:decentral_problem}}.
 The lateral collision constraint is enforced by selecting the appropriate merging time $t_i^m$ for each CAV $i$ in the upper-level throughput maximization problem.
-The activation of rear-end safety constraint can be avoided under certain conditions as discussed in \cite{Malikopoulos2018c}.
+The activation of rear-end safety constraint can be avoided under certain conditions; see \cite{Malikopoulos2018c}.